By Jason B.

 The visual acuity is great with the lenses.
 The polarization makes items jump out.
 I have done a few walks on the Mississippi River Levee by the house and even though it is muddy, I could clearly make out the entire body of a turtle swimming by.
 I also like that the lenses do a good job of shading the view, but they are not so dark that I lose visibility transitioning from bright light to shade.

 I generally consider the following criteria when reviewing sunglasses – comfort, durability, visual clarity and protection.
 I will be using the glasses for running and hiking here in the southern US.
 This concludes my initial review.
-Please check back in about a month for my update.

 Thanks to 4alloutdoors.org and Native Eyewear for providing the Catamount Sunglasses for this review.